As Kibbutz Be'eri Residents Shift from a Hotel to Hazerim, I Departed America Despite War Escalations for October 7th on Be'eri

 With Adam's help however, back in February, my goal to get out of Tel Aviv to meet the survivors of the war who were evacuated to the Dead Sea hotels, actually came to fruition.

 I rented a car and made the trip to the hotel to meet Tom and Emily.
-I conducted a six-hour interview with Tom, then formally interviewed Adam about the murder of his older brother Yoni, who instructed his nine-year-old Yosef and seven-year-old Aluma to hide under the bed as he left the house with Hamas terrorists and said he was going to get them money from the ATM, only to never come home again.
+I conducted a six-hour interview with Tom, and then formally interviewed Adam about the murder of his older brother Yoni, who instructed his nine-year-old Yosef and seven-year-old Aluma to hide under the bed as he left the house with Hamas terrorists and said he was going to get them money from the ATM, only to never come home again.
 His kids remained under that bed for eleven hours, as Adam stayed in his safe room in his own home across the Kibbutz for twenty hours and learned the terrorists had entered his brother's home from Be'eri's communication app.

 I stared at Itay's house, paralyzed, imagining him witnessing the murder of his mom, before they dragged him out, and couldn't even envision a path for him to have been dragged, since the entire place was burned.